ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 1️⃣ Reads aku.conf file.

 2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus 1.
-For example, if *pod_name*-1 is the restarted Pod, the name already exists, so this step will be skipped.
+For example, if *pod_name*-1 is the restarted Pod, the name already exists, so this step is skipped.

 3️⃣ Attempts to connect to all Pods, which are replication target servers.
 Only the connection with *pod_name*-0 successes and connection errors occurs on the other Pods(*pod_name*-2, *pod_name*-3) , since they have not been created yet.
 This is the expected behavior.